AED Use on Children and Infants: A Lifesaving Guide

 How Common is Sudden Cardiac Arrest in Children and Infants?

 Cardiac Arrest emergency is pretty uncommon in children.
-But, according to the Children’s Hospital of Philadelphia, although it is unusual in children, it can affect anyone, even those who are physically healthy.
+But, according to the Children’s Hospital of Philadelphia, although it is unusual in children, it affects anyone, even those who are physically healthy.
 Over 2,000 children and adolescents die yearly in the United States due to sudden cardiac arrest.
-SCA is also responsible for 10-15% of sudden unexpected infant deaths.
+SCA is responsible for 10-15% of sudden unexpected infant deaths.

+Pediatric cardiac arrest is uncommon but severe, primarily resulting from respiratory arrest leading to cardiovascular collapse, unlike adults, where primary cardiac dysrhythmia is the main cause.
+To prevent deterioration, aggressive treatment focusing on oxygenation, ventilation, and hemodynamics should be initiated early.
 The 2015 AHA Heart and Stroke Statistics released by the American Heart Association found that 6,300 Americans under 18 experienced an EMS-assessed out-of-hospital cardiac arrest (OHCA).
-Sudden death can be prevented when CPR and AEDs are administered within three to five minutes of cardiac arrest.
+Sudden death is prevented when CPR and AEDs are administered within three to five minutes of cardiac arrest.